lenarother/django-legaltext/README.rst

 legaltext
 =========

-legaltext is a django application supportin versioning of legal texts (e.g. prticipation terms or privacy terms).
-It supports also versioning of checkbox labels.
+Legaltext is a Django application supporting versioning of legal texts (e.g. participation terms or privacy terms).
+It also supports versioning of checkbox labels.

 Features